Cary McDermott

 What can I expect at a first face-to-face session?

-At the first session we will talk about what specifically has brought you to counselling at this time, which is always important.
+At the first session we will talk about what specifically has brought you to counselling at this time.
 We will look at what you are wanting from therapy and you will get an opportunity to ask me questions and experience the way I work, to see if that feels right for you.

 But how do I know if it feels right for me?